alinasansevich/Coursera_Capstone/README.md

 # Coursera_Capstone

-This repo contains all my work from the Capstone Project of the IBM Data Science Professional Certificate.
+This repo contains all my work from the Capstone Project for the IBM Data Science Professional Certificate on Coursera.